Siberpone/ponyverse/README.md

 >
 > Ensure that the Unprompted extension is enabled.

-### Unprompted Wizard
+### Ponyverse Discovery
 This is the prefered method as it provides a handy GUI for Ponyverse.
 You can expose it by opening the "Unprompted" fold in the Web UI's left panel and then opening the "Wizard" fold.
-After that, select "Ponyverse" from the "Select Function" drop-down and that should reveal the GUI, as shown in the screenshot below:
+After that, select "Ponyverse Discovery" from the "Select Function" drop-down and that should reveal the GUI, as shown in the screenshot below:

 ![GUI scereenshot](wizard.jpg)